brooklabteam/Mada-Bat-CoV/README.md

 ```

 And do the same for the other sample types and for the blastx outputs.
+Load the outputs into R and determine which samples with meta-data were infected at various times/places.